xcarsona/NeuroVox/README.md

 ---

 ## 🧠 Overview
-Resonance AI is a research project focused on building **fair, interpretable, and clinically meaningful machine-learning models** that detect depression-related vocal biomarkers from speech.
+NeuroVox is a research project focused on building **fair, interpretable, and clinically meaningful machine-learning models** that detect depression-related vocal biomarkers from speech.
 The project prioritizes:

 - Explainability through SHAP analysis
 - Bias auditing across demographic groups